 The recipe is rather simple, which is why I enjoy cooking this dish after a long day at work.
 Extremely fast and definitely no fuss!
 Serve 'San Bei Ji' with some warm white rice.
 Let me know if you enjoyed this recipe by uploading your food snap below, or if you have adapted it in your own way.
 I would love to hear your experience.

 Three Cup Chicken is also known as: 三杯鸡San Bei Ji

 Heat sesame oil over medium heat.
 Sauté garlic and ginger until fragrant.

 Then add chicken pieces with skin facing down.
-Allow skin to brown before flipping them.
+Allow skin to brown before turning them over.

-Add Shaoxing wine and soy sauce into pan followed by maltose and chilli slices.
+Add 'Shaoxing' wine and soy sauce into pan followed by maltose and chili slices.
 Allow dish to simmer over low heat until gravy thickens.
 Turn off the stove and add fresh basil.
 Give the dish a quick toss.
 Serve with white rice.